Emmanuelle Guyon, the mirror of your emotions

 Japanese turtle shell ring in sterling silver.
 It is called kikko from the name of this pattern.

 In Japanese tradition, the turtle is a symbol of good fortune.
-Its exceptional longevity makes it a symbol of longevity and luck.
-The turtle is also associated with wisdom and perseverance, as it is considered an animal that takes its time to achieve its goals.
+Its exceptional longevity makes it a symbol of both longevity and luck.
+The turtle is also associated with wisdom and perseverance, as it is viewed as an animal that takes its time to achieve its goals.
 By wearing patterns inspired by the turtle, one can invoke these qualities and benefit from their positive influence in life.

-The kikkô motif was also used for the making of samurai armor.
-They were made up of small hexagons of leather or metal sewn together, creating a solid and flexible structure that offered maximum protection while allowing great freedom of movement.
-This use of the kikkô motif in samurai armor testifies to its reputation as a symbol of protection and security, essential qualities for these legendary warriors.
+The kikkô pattern was also used in the making of samurai armor.
+These armors were composed of small hexagons of leather or metal sewn together, creating a strong yet flexible structure that offered maximum protection while allowing for great freedom of movement.
+This use of the kikkô pattern in samurai armor highlights its reputation as a symbol of protection and security, essential qualities for these legendary warriors.

 • The kikkô hanabishi shows the water chestnut flower also called water chestnut.
 This motif often appears as the coat of arms of samurai groups and symbolizes righteousness.
 The water chestnut flower, with its delicate petals and resilience in difficult environments, evokes the nobility and moral strength of the samurai.